MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that is the main asset, and then choose the **Main Asset Components** action.
-3. In the **Main Asset Components** page, choose the **FA No**. field, and then select the fixed asset that you want to add as a component of the main asset.
+3. On the **Main Asset Components** page, choose the **FA No**. field, and then select the fixed asset that you want to add as a component of the main asset.
 4. Close the page.
 5. Repeat steps 3 and 4 for each component asset that you want to add.
 6. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset Setup**, and then choose the related link.